nautobot/go-nautobot/docs/DeviceBayTemplate.md

 ### NewDeviceBayTemplate

-`func NewDeviceBayTemplate(objectType string, display string, url string, naturalSlug string, notesUrl string, name string, deviceType ApprovalWorkflowStageResponseApprovalWorkflowStage, created NullableTime, lastUpdated NullableTime, ) *DeviceBayTemplate`
+`func NewDeviceBayTemplate(objectType string, display string, url string, naturalSlug string, notesUrl string, name string, deviceType BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, ) *DeviceBayTemplate`

 NewDeviceBayTemplate instantiates a new DeviceBayTemplate object This constructor will assign default values to properties that have it defined,